threeport/user-docs/docs/helm-workloads/deploy-helm-local.md

 ## Create Helm Workload Instances

 First let's create a instance a default instance.
-In this case we're just using the helm chart with the default values `replicaCount: 2`.
+In this case we're just using the Helm chart with the default values `replicaCount: 2`.
 All other values are inherited from the upstream defaults.

 Download the instance config: